-Macalester Classics' Own Call for Papers: Studies in Mediterranean Antiquity and Classics
+Macalester Classics' Own Journal: Studies in Mediterranean Antiquity and Classics

-The students in CLAS 362: Intermediate Greek Poetry will serve as the editorial board for an issue of the journal Studies in Mediterranean Antiquity and Classics this term.
+The students in CLAS 362: Intermediate Greek Poetry serve as the editorial board for issues of the journal Studies in Mediterranean Antiquity and Classics in Spring 2016.
 SMAC features the outstanding research of Macalester undergraduates in the study of ancient Mediterranean people and cultures.
-Papers are welcome addressing the languages, literatures, material culture, societies or history of the broad ancient Mediterranean world, including Greece, Rome and the Middle East.
-SMAC is published online, and you can view earlier issues at http://digitalcommons.macalester.edu/classicsjournal/.
-Please consider submitting successful term papers from previous semesters, independent study projects, and the like.
-Guidelines for submission are available on the journal website at http://digitalcommons.macalester.edu/classicsjournal/policies.html.
-Papers should be submitted electronically as a pdf file to Beth Severy-Hoven (email@example.com) by April 20 for consideration in this issue of the journal.
+Papers address the languages, literatures, material culture, societies or history of the broad ancient Mediterranean world, including Greece, Rome and the Middle East.
+SMAC is published online, and issues can be viewed at http://digitalcommons.macalester.edu/classicsjournal/.

-The first is Plautus’ "Curculio" performed in a mixture of Latin and English on our campus by St. Olaf students.
-The show will take place on Wednesday, March 9th at 5 pm in Mairs Concert Hall.
+The first was Plautus’ "Curculio" performed in a mixture of Latin and English on our campus by St. Olaf students.
+The show took place on Wednesday, March 9th.
 Flier here.

-The second is a dance performance of DIDO AND AENEAS with live orchestra, chorus, and soloists conducted by Mark Morris at the Northrup Auditorium at the University of Minnesota on Wednesday, March 30th at 7:30 pm.
-If you would like to obtain one of these tickets please let Herta know by Wednesday, March 3.
-Payment is due Friday, March 5.
+The second was a field trip to a dance performance of DIDO AND AENEAS with live orchestra, chorus, and soloists conducted by Mark Morris at the Northrup Auditorium at the University of Minnesota.
 Flier here.